Aeronautical Engineering

 We are committed to providing the highest professional standards of teaching to our students, so our course is designed to meet the requirements of the Engineering Council’s Accreditation of Higher Education Programme.
 In year one, the Aviation Business Enterprise module will introduce you to design methods and techniques needed to support infrastructure where you will use theory and standard industry practice.

-At Salford, you’ll be surrounded by interactive learning environments and laboratories.
+At Salford, you’ll be surrounded by interactive learning environments and laboratories to develop your knowledge of aeronautical engineering.
 Using the Cranfield National Flying Laboratory Centre, you can gather real-time flight data.
 The course team has long-standing connections with the aviation industry, both in the North-West and beyond.
-You will benefit from a stimulating range of external guest lecturers, project and placement opportunities, and engagement with professional networks
+You will benefit from a stimulating range of external guest lecturers, project and placement opportunities, and engagement with professional networks.

 Industry placements are an excellent way to enhance your CV, gain hands-on work experience and build industry connections.
 We often find that placement students achieve higher final year grades.